nmagee/ds3022-data-project-3/bluesky-sentiment-analysis/README.md

 ## Data Source

 *What data source did you work with?*

-We continued to work with the BlueSky firehose for our data source.
+We continued to work with the BlueSky firehose API for our data source.

 ## Challenges / Obstacles